LIN-Runjing/LIN-Runjing/README.md

-- 👋 Hi, I’m @LIN-Runjing
+- 👋 Hi, I’m Runjing
-- 👀 I’m interested in ...
+- 🐱 I have a cat
-- 🌱 I’m currently learning ...
+- 🌱 I am currently in France
+- 🎹 20 years of playing the piano
+- 💻 1 year of study in IT
-- 📫 How to reach me ...
+- 📫 How to reach me lin.runjing@outlook.com

-<h3 align="center">A passionate frontend developer from India</h3>
+<h3 align="center">A pianist who can't make desserts is not a good technician.</h3>

 <h3 align="left">Connect with me:</h3>
 <p align="left">